 - The dripping cave, also known as “Robbers cave,” is easy to access via the main trail.

-- At one time this area of Orange County served as sheep and cattle ranch.
+- At one time, this area of Orange County served as a sheep and cattle ranch.

 - No water is available at the park.
 Park hours are from 7 am to sunset.

 - Aliso creek supports small populations of fish and other aquatic life.

 - Aliso and Wood Canyon is a great place for a family hike.
 Keep to the right when you walk the trails.

-- Aliso and Wood Canyon is popular with mountain bike riders, most use caution a few do not.
+- Aliso and Wood Canyon are popular with mountain bike riders; most use caution a few do not.

 - Consider an annual parking pass if you visit local county parks often.